fafonse/CSVault/MATH2050/ANOVA.md

 *Analysis of Variance*

 A method that determines if the means of 2+ populations are the same.
+Way easier than doing several [[Hypothesis Testing#Two Sample Testing|two sampled]] tests for every pair.

 ## Construction